 Each country has its own set of cultural values making it special: language, cuisine, traditions, etc. Dress is also a national peculiarity.
-Speaking of Germany, Dirndl dress and Lederhosen are the typical pieces of clothes.
+Speaking of Germany, Bavaria in particular, a Dirndl dress and Lederhosen are the typical traditional pieces of clothing.

 Until the 16th century, farmers and people of the lower classes used to wear gray or brown-colored garments.
 No other colors were worn at that time except for the blue.
 Blue-colored clothes were allowed only on Sundays and holidays.
 Since the 16th century, two types of traditional country dress developed: work clothes and Sunday/festive dress.

 The best examples of these styles are native dress (Tracht) and folk-style dress (Dirndl).
 A dirndl is a type of traditional dress worn in Germany – especially Bavaria – Switzerland, Liechtenstein, Austria and South Tyrol, based on the historical costume of Alpine peasants.
 The dirndl consists of a bodice, blouse, full skirt and apron.
 The dirndl originated as a more hardy form of the costume worn today; the uniform of Austrian servants in the 19th century (Dirndlgewand means “maid’s dress”).
 Simple forms were also worn commonly by working women in plain colors or a simple check.